aonez/GitHubCounter/README.md

 ### How to install:

+- On the Mac App Store: [Ghounter](https://itunes.apple.com/es/app/ghounter/id1438633677)

 - Safari Gallery comming soon?

 - Manually download the [latest release](https://github.com/aonez/GitHubCounter/releases/latest) or go to the [Releases](https://github.com/aonez/GitHubCounter/releases) page and choose your prefered version.
+Note external extensions are no more supported on Safari 12+.

 ### How it works: